DOT Consortium Enrollment

 DQ (Driver Qualification) File Management

-You can stay compliant with DOT regulations and get organized with our simple and affordable file management software.
+Stay compliant with DOT regulations and organize with our simple and affordable file management software.
 Our easy-to-use platform can be accessed from anywhere, with any device, to make all of your complicated daily tasks easier to manage.
-With us, staying on top of your company's documents has never been simpler.
+Staying on top of your company's documents has never been simpler with us.
 Try it today and experience the convenience of efficient file handling!
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.

 We Can Provide Clearinghouse Training Programs

-Our organization has the solutions to help your company comply with Department of Transportation drug and alcohol workplace policies.
-Our online course can provide training for supervisors and employees, giving them the knowledge they need to effectively handle any issues that may arise in relation to drugs and alcohol in the workplace.
+Our organization has the solutions to help your company comply with the Department of Transportation's drug and alcohol workplace policies.
+Our online course can provide training for supervisors and employees, giving them the knowledge they need to effectively handle any issues that may arise about drugs and alcohol in the workplace.
 So don't delay.
 Equip your staff today with the information they need on drug and alcohol safety per DOT regulations!
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 Enroll Right Now

 You can add the FMCSA-certified DOT Drug & Alcohol Consortium from our organization to your cart.
-Plus, feel free to also purchase extra services and products, such as pre-employment testing or training, if you need them.
+Plus, feel free also to purchase extra services and products, such as pre-employment testing or training, if you need them.
 With this program, you can gain the ability to stay compliant with Federal Motor Carrier Safety Administration rules and regulations for drug and alcohol use in the workplace!
-Must visit the link.
+You must visit the link.

 Get a Certificate

-Once you have finished your purchase with our secure checkout process, you will be able to instantly print out your Proof of Enrollment Certificate.
+Once you have finished your purchase with our secure checkout process, you can print out your Proof of Enrollment Certificate instantly.
 Should drug testing be necessary for DOT compliance, we can dispatch your drug testing program packet without delay.
 Check out The Basics of Farm Exemptions.
 You will then have the ability to maintain complete motor carrier authority or broker.

 Taking Our Test